 Up to now, the electrolytes for Li-O2/CO2 batteries are inherited from Li-O2 batteries.
-That is to say, tetraethyleneglycol dimethyl ether (TEGDME)- and dimethyl sulfoxide (DMSO)-based electrolytes are the mainstream in $Li-O_2/CO_2$ batteries.
-Despite TEGDME and DMSO are relatively stable toward O2- (a critical intermediate in Li-O2 batteries), they are prone to decompose at above 4.5 V, which is easily achieved during the charge process in Li-O2/CO2 batteries.
+That is to say, tetraethyleneglycol dimethyl ether (TEGDME)- and dimethyl sulfoxide (DMSO)-based electrolytes are the mainstream in Li-O2/CO2 batteries.
+Although TEGDME and DMSO are relatively stable toward O_2^- (a critical intermediate in Li-O2 batteries), they are prone to decompose at above 4.5 V, which is easily achieved during the charge process in Li-O2/CO2 batteries.
 The consequent side products derived from electrolyte decomposition could block the active sites and passivate the cathode to cause short life.
 Different from TEGDME and DMSO-based electrolytes, carbonate electrolytes possess a wider electrochemical window (oxidation potential up to 5.0 V vs Li+/Li), thus they are promising in Li-O2/CO2 batteries.
-Interestingly, carbonate electrolytes were widely used in Li-O2 batteries at the infant stage in years of 2000-2010, which was inspired by their application in Li-ion batteries.^[19-23] However, in early 2010s, many reports have found that carbonate electrolytes are not stable and the discharge products in Li-O2 batteries usually include Li2CO3 as a side product.^[24-27] This culprit was identified to be the incompatibility between O2- and carbonates.^[24] Later, many works started to adopt DMSO- and TEGDME-based electrolytes.
-However, the real chemical stability of DMSO and TEGDME toward Li has been questioned, while carbonate electrolytes are more stable toward Li.^[28,29] As to Li-O2/CO2 batteries, the formed O_2^- can be captured by CO_2 to alleviate its aggressivity, thus carbonate electrolytes may be rejuvenated to endure the high charge voltage to enable a stable and long-life Li-O2/CO2 battery.
+Interestingly, carbonate electrolytes were widely used in $\mathrm{Li-O_2}$ batteries at the infant stage in years of 2000-2010, which was inspired by their application in Li-ion batteries.^[9] However, in early 2010s, many reports found that carbonate electrolytes were not stable and the discharge products in Li-O2 batteries usually included Li2CO3 as a side product.^[10] This culprit was identified to be the incompatibility between O_2^- and carbonates.^[10a] Later, many works started to adopt DMSO- and TEGDME-based electrolytes.
+However, the real chemical stability of DMSO and TEGDME toward Li has been questioned, while carbonate electrolytes are more stable toward Li.^[11] As to Li- O_2/CO_2 batteries, the formed O_2^- can be captured by CO2 to alleviate its aggressivity, thus carbonate electrolytes may be rejuvenated to endure the high charge voltage to enable a stable and long-life Li-O2/CO2 battery.